 - The nominal wavelength range of MUSE corresponds to 480-930 nm, which allows for suppression of second-order contamination in the red.
 In nominal mode, the blue cut-off filter is used to cut the wavelength range in the blue and avoid ghosts in that region. - An "extended" wavelength range is available in WFM only, allowing observations down to 465 nm.
-However, strong second-order contamination appears in that case at I>900 nm (see Section 3.6 for details). - In AO modes only, the range 584-594 nm is blocked to avoid contamination by sodium light from the LGS.
+However, strong second-order contamination appears in that case at λ >900 nm (see Section 3.6 for details). - In AO modes the ranges, 582-597 nm in mode WFM-AO-N, and 578-599 nm in mode WFM-AO-E, are blocked to avoid contamination by sodium light from the LGS.

 In total, 5 filters are available in the wheel.
-The relationship between instrument mode and filter name is provided in Table 7, Section 5.2.
+The relationship between instrument mode and filter name is provided in Table 8, Section 5.2.

-Mode-switching unit and Atmospheric Dispersion Corrector (NFM only)

-The Mode-switching unit prepares the FOV when the instrument is used in NFM.
+Mode-switching unit and Atmospheric Dispersion Corrector (NFM only) The Mode-switching unit prepares the FOV when the instrument is used in NFM.
 It magnifies by 8 in each direction and includes the Atmospheric Dispersion Corrector (ADC).
 The ADC will be used, in NFM only, to correct for atmospheric dispersion.
 It consists in two Amici prisms working in counter-rotation.